-2022 Key stage 2 mathematics test
+2023 Key stage 2 mathematics test

 The key stage 2 mathematics test consists of 3 papers.
 The papers must be administered in order.
 Pupils can have a break between Paper 1 and Paper 2.
-Test packs must not be opened until the pupils are in the test room ready to complete the test, unless early opening is required to meet individual pupils' needs.

-The scheduled day for the administration of Papers 1 and 2 is Wednesday 11 May.
+The scheduled day for the administration of Papers 1 and 2 is Thursday 11 May.

-The scheduled day for the administration of Paper 3 is Thursday 12 May.
+The scheduled day for the administration of Paper 3 is Friday 12 May.

-Paper 2: reasoning
+Paper 1: arithmetic

-The following information explains how to administer the key stage 2 mathematics test Paper 2: reasoning.
+The following information explains how to administer the key stage 2 mathematics test Paper 1: arithmetic.
 If you have any questions, you should check with your headteacher or key stage 2 test co-ordinator before you administer the test.